 While apartments offer many benefits, you should consider how they differ to stand-alone houses, both to purchase and to live in.

-You can learn more about unit titles at the Unit Title Services website here.
+You can learn more about unit titles at the Unit Title Services website here(external link).

 Becoming a unit title holder usually means you will automatically become a member of the body corporate, which consists of all the unit owners acting as a group.
 The body corporate handles the management and upkeep of the building and property in return for all the members paying annual fees.